christopheparisse/teimeta/README.md

 npm start
 ```

-#### Use as a library in another software
+#### Use as a library in another software using basic library
-Include directory teimeta/*.ts
+Include directory lib.js and repertory fonts (in folder dist)
-Instructions are within tei.ts file
+Instructions are within lib.ts file in teimeta folder in sources.

 ```
 # use the library in another application.